5t3ph/moderncss-dot-dev/src/posts/guide-to-advanced-css-selectors-part-two.md

 title: "Guide to Advanced CSS Selectors - Part Two"
 topics: Design,Layout,Pseudo Elements,Selectors
 episode: 25
-description: "Continuing from part one, this episode will focus on the advanced CSS selectors categorized as pseudo classes and pseudo..."
+description: "Continuing from part one, this episode will focus on the advanced CSS selectors categorized as pseudo classes and pseudo elements and practical applications for each."
 templateEngineOverride: njk, md
 date: 2020-12-30
 ---